liao961120/intra/main.md

 Indeed, "Does lunch change blood sugar level and if so, in which direction?" is arguably a misplaced question.
-A better approach might be to first establish the functional relationship between blood sugar level and time, after which is it possible to theorize and search for processes that give rise to the observed curve.
+A better approach might be to first establish the functional relationship between blood sugar level and time, after which is it possible to theorize and look for processes that give rise to the observed curve.
 The blood sugar example also makes clear the importance of observing at the _correct timing_---although it is obvious in such a setting that blood sugar level should be measured _after a meal_, in EMA studies where the time series is usually analyzed as a whole with VAR models, no special attention is paid to such important events.
-Instead, they are treated *homogeneously* and modeled as random forces that drive the time series away from its equilibrium.
-Whether this approach is justifiable is related to the issue of *open* and *closed* systems, which we turn to next.
+Instead, all events driving changes are treated *homogeneously* and modeled as random forces that drive the time series away from its equilibrium.
+Whether this approach is justifiable concerns the issue of *open* and *closed* systems, which we turn to next.

 ### Open vs. closed system